Two horse race in final stretch for Egypt presidency

 Egypt's revolution has been an unfinished project.
-Since Mubarak was swept out by popular protest, generals have ruled uneasily, their tenure punctuated by bouts of violence, political quarrels and spiraling economic decline.
+Since Mubarak was swept out by popular protest, generals have ruled uneasily, their tenure punctuated by bouts of violence, political quarrels and spiralling economic decline.

 In recent days, unrest has rattled ties with Saudi Arabia, once a close ally.
 The West is closely watching the race in the first Arab state to make peace with Israel.

 Moussa has generally led in the polls till now, benefitting from better name recognition than others.
 Abol Fotouh's growing appeal could make the race tighter.
 Some may yet be swayed by the unprecedented spectacle of a televised debate between the top candidates, the first of which is scheduled for Thursday.

 Islamists have been on the rise since Mubarak fell.
 The Muslim Brotherhood, banned under Mubarak, won parliamentary elections four months ago, followed by the Salafists, who call for an even stricter reading of Islamic law.

 Abol Fotouh broke away from the Muslim Brotherhood last year when it initially said it would not field a candidate.

 He has solidified his position as the leading Islamist in the race by securing the backing of the ultra-conservative Salafists, but portrays himself as a moderate, keen to reassure secular Egyptians and Christians they have nothing to fear.
 He has played up issues of economic and social justice and promised to increase health and education spending.